CMiex/undervolting_guide_intel_raptor_lake/README.md

 - Note this down as well, or take a screenshot of it

 ### Loadline Calibration tuning
 *If you get confused by this, you can skipt this part and go directly to [the next part](#asus).
-It's not essential.*
+It's not essential.
+You can try to come back later when you read the whole guide and/or did some testing already.*

 There are different approaches to undervolting.
 The one that results in the lowest average `[VCORE]` is by tuning the `Loadline Calibration` for a small `vdroop` and settings a `negative VID offset`.
 `vdroop` is the voltage drop that occures when the CPU is under load.